Indiscretion (Star Trek: Deep Space Nine): Reception

 In 2018, SyFy recommend this episode for its abbreviated watch guide for the Bajoran character Kira Nerys.
-They call it "a treat" to see the fiery acting performances of Visitor and Alaimo (playing Kira and Dukat respectively).
+They called it "a treat" to see the fiery acting performances of Visitor and Alaimo (playing Kira and Dukat, respectively).

 Writing for Tor.com in 2014, Keith R.A.
 DeCandido gave the episode a favorable review with a rating of 8 out of 10.
 He praised the acting performances of Visitor, Alaimo, and Brooks, and commended the episode for creating a more humanized portrait of Dukat without making him seem sympathetic to Kira or the viewer.

-In 2020, io9 listed this as one of the "must-watch" episodes of the series.
+In 2020, io9 listed this episode as one of the "must-watch" episodes of the series.